Are You...?: Plot

 Deb begins questioning Dexter's story about how Travis was his first murder, and questions why he was so prepared with the plastic wrap, knives and apron.
 He tries to deflect her questions, but she remains suspicious and watchful of him.

-The police investigate Mike's crime scene.
-Dexter finds a fingerprint match on Baskov's car to Baskov.

-Deb has flashbacks of the Ice Truck Killer's attempted murder of her and notices the similarities between his kill table and Dexter's killing of Travis.
+The police investigate Mike's crime scene where Dexter finds a fingerprint match on Baskov's car to Baskov.
+Deb, sitting in her car, has flashbacks of the Ice Truck Killer's attempted murder of her and notices the similarities between his kill table and Dexter's killing of Travis.

 Angel and Quinn go to the Foxhole, but everyone denies knowing anything.
 They later reconcile their differences over a toast about Mike.
 The Foxhole's manager, George Novikov (Jason Gedrick), calls his superior Isaak Sirko in Kyiv, Ukraine to tell him that Viktor has fled and is on a flight to Ukraine.
 Dexter, however, intercepts him at the airport and kills him, dumping the body in the ocean as usual.

 Deb visits Masuka who tells her that he agreed to work the late shift as long as Dexter worked in the morning; however, Deb then calls Jamie, who tells her that Dexter is at work and frequently works long hours into the night.
 Deb realizes that Dexter is lying and more memories come back which involve him and the Ice Truck Killer.

 LaGuerta asks Masuka about the blood slide, and Masuka reminds her of James Doakes, who was framed as the Bay Harbor Butcher.

 The episode ends with Dexter arriving at his apartment to find Deb, with his blood slides, weapons used for killing and the Ice Truck Killer prosthetic arm in front of her.
 She asks him if he's a serial killer, to which he responds "Yes."